 While in Kansas dial 511 to get up-to-date information about road conditions, construction detours, and weather information for the Kansas turnpike and any Interstate, US, or state highway in Kansas and Nebraska.
 You can reach Kansas 511 from anywhere in the U.S. or Puerto Rico by calling 1-866-511-KDOT (5368) or if dialing 511 doesn’t work from your phone.

 KANSASWORKS.com is the state job bank.
 Information is available without registration.
-Registration is encouraged in order to receive the full range of services available through the Kansas workforce system; a link to all Workforce Centers (Google mobile page) is included for your information.
-Mobile users can use this Google mobile page for easier job search.
+Registration is encouraged in order to receive the full range of services available through the Kansas workforce system; a link to all Workforce Centers is included for your information.

 Several agencies in Kansas provide services to agricultural Migrant and Seasonal Farmworkers.
 Each organization or program has a page which provides information and how they can be contacted.